 Support the network to provide isolation between the slices (to the extent that is reasonable according to the networks capabilities).

+Goal: A request from the order handling system is received by ONAP.
+ONAP instantiates the slice without any manual operator interaction.
+ONAP start actively monitoring the slice.

+Use Case 1: Design slice template

+Use Case 2: Instantiate slice automatic trigger by request from BSS system

+Use Case 3: Manage the slice SLA/SLO

 The ONAP Design Studio (SDC) must support the following capabilities

 Define model/attributes for slice and its relationship to underlying VNF/Resources